Fabulous Winter Getaway to Wine Country Itinerary

 Rise & Dine

 In downtown Santa Rosa, Dierk’s Parkside Café has a huge following for its modern twists on classic comfort food.
-Think homemade cinnamon rolls grilled up like French toast, scrambled eggs with Sonoma duck confit, and local vegetable hash with goat cheese and pesto.
+Think homemade cinnamon rolls grilled up like French toast, scrambled eggs with duck confit, and local vegetable hash with goat cheese and pesto.
 (You’ll find a second location, Dierk’s Midtown Café, in midtown Santa Rosa).

 Such Great Heights